-Welcome to Art Experience, a gallery where you can select artwork, choose framing or learn how to best arrange your artwork in your home space of office place.
-If you are feeling creative, attend our workshops on art and framing.
+The Art Experience Studio is a gallery where you can select artwork or learn how to best arrange your artwork in your home space of office place.
+If you are feeling creative, attend our workshops on art.
 No matter what your reason, stop by to learn about the services we offer to help with all your art and framing decisions.

 Carriage Depot, Amherst New Hampshire

 Art Experience found a new home in a small mall in Amherst, New Hampshire.
 Along with this change came the founding of the Custom Picture Framing shop.
 With a sporting goods shop on one side and organic food Store on the other, it was the ideal place to be.

 Then came the big move to the Village of Salzburg Square fashioned after the villages of Salzburg, Austria.
 This was the beginning of art classes for adults and children.
 It was also a time of teaching at the University of New Hampshire-Manchester.

 Moving into a barn in Amherst offered new opportunities to add artist shows onto the agenda.
 The barn and outbuildings provided wonderful woodland setting to showcase artists and their work.

 The Story of George the Ghost